JuliaDynamics/DynamicalBilliards.jl/docs/src/tutorials/examples.md

 comments.

 ## Julia-logo Billiard
-The "Julia-logo-billiard" animation that is the logo of our package was made with:
+The "Julia-logo-billiard" animation that is the logo of our package was made with the following code.
+The function [`billiard_logo`](@ref) also exports the same result.
 ```julia
 using DynamicalBilliards, PyPlot
 using DynamicalBilliards: cross2D